 Headaches are one of the most common pain disorders in childhood which negatively affect the child’s and the family’s quality of life.
 They are under recognized and undertreated mainly because children experience headaches differently than adults.
 Headache criteria are based on adult symptoms, so most young children are not recognized as having headaches because they don’t fulfill adult criteria.

-Children who experience pain often become sensitized to pain.
-The nervous system actually interprets signals inappropriately.
-An example of this is when the brain interprets a feeling of pressure as pain.
-The signals are saddled over to the pain pathway instead of travelling up to the brain and being registered as soft touch, deep pressure, hot, cold, tingling and so forth.
+Children who experience pain often can become sensitized to pain.
+When this happens, the nervous system actually interprets signals inappropriately.
+An example of this is when the brain interprets a sensation of pressure as pain.
+The signals which are supposed to tell the brain there is pressure against the body are saddled over to the pain pathway.
+So instead of being registered as a sensation of soft touch, deep pressure, hot, cold, tingling and so forth, the brain registers the information as pain.
 The other change that happens in the brain is that the threshold for what is felt as pain is lowered; therefore less of a signal is required before the child feels pain.
-This is a concern because without an appropriate understanding of the cause of pain, a correct diagnosis and an early intervention, the child has a higher likelihood of becoming an adult with chronic pain
+This is a concern because without adequate headache criteria for children, a correct diagnosis and an early intervention is delayed.
+This can result in pain sensitization in the child and long term may result in a higher likelihood of becoming an adult with chronic pain.

 Infants can have headaches following complications around or during delivery.
 A long, difficult or fast delivery and particularly one where the infant is pulled or pushed out are reasons why an infant can have a headache and be irritable.
 An acute cesarean section where the baby has descended in the canal and is pulled back up is traumatic for the head and neck.
 We understand an infant has a headache based on the history around delivery and their behavior.
 Holding their heads, scratching their face, pulling their hair and/or holding their eyes shut are common signs of a headache in an infant.
 Infants with difficulty feeding and sleeping may have a headache.
 Toddlers display headaches by head banging, holding their heads, turning away from light and/or seeking a quiet and dark room.